 The Forrest-Marbury House is the District's only building whose documented history is intertwined with the founding of the national capital.
-It was in this house that George Washington dined with the District Commissioners and others on the day in" March 1791 when Washington and the local proprietors reached the agreement which established the Federal City's approximate boundaries and arrived at a formula for dividing the land between the Government and the proprietors.
+It was in this house that George Washington dined with the District Commissioners and others on the day in March 1791 when Washington and the local proprietors reached the agreement that established the Federal City's approximate boundaries and arrived at a formula for dividing the land between the Government and the proprietors.

 DC Inventory: November 8, 1964

-National Register listing July 2, 1973
+National Register: July 2, 1973

-Within Georgetown HD
+Within Georgetown Historic District